umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 12. Select the ZIP file, that you downloaded from the **East US** project.
 13. Click **Import**.

-Once the import has finished refresh your media section, and clicking on an image, you should be able to see it.
-Navigate to the front end of your local **East US** project and the images will be shown on the front end as well now.
+Once the import has finished, refresh your **Media** section.
+Click on an image to see it.
+Navigate to the front end of your local **East US** project, and the images will also be shown on the front end.

 Now that we have sorted everything out, it is time to push the changes back up to our **East US** environment.